 This reinforces the core British values of mutual respect and tolerance where the personalised experiences created for pupils allows us to challenge and support them in understanding the community, country and world in which they live.

-- the needs of the individual pupil
+- The needs of the individual pupils

-- the overall needs of the group
+- The overall needs of the group

-- equality of access to our specialist facilities.
+- Equality of access to our specialist facilities

 - Working with others

 Developing social skills, building and sustaining relationships, learning what to do when we make mistakes with others.